By Andreas Voniatis

 Limited strategic input recorded no challenge for 3%, a small signal that some leaders are satisfied with guidance, while others may want more proactive direction to match faster execution.

-How Would You Rate The Impact Of AI-Driven SEO On Your Overall Marketing Strategy?
+How Would Businesses Rate The Impact Of AI-Driven SEO On Their Overall Marketing Strategy?

 Only 15% of business leaders say that the impact of AI-driven SEO on their marketing strategy is minimal